Comprehensive Large Group Health Insurance Solutions for Businesses

 Centene Corporation

-Based in Missouri, Centene Corporation provides Medicaid insurance, ACA health insurance marketplace coverage, large group health plans, small group plans, Tricare and Medicare.
-It has more than 15 million enrolled members, and is one of the largest providers of Medicare in the United States, but also offers traditional commercial insurance for companies.
+Based in Missouri, Centene Corporation provides Medicaid insurance, ACA health insurance marketplace coverage, large and small group packages, Tricare and Medicare.
+It has more than 15 million enrolled members and is one of the largest providers of Medicare in the United States, but also offers traditional commercial insurance for companies.

 Pros